alejoortizd/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 ### 11-directories_permissions
 script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed.

+### 12-directory_permissions
+script that creates a directory called dir_holberton with permissions 751 in the working directory.